ghosind/go-assert/README.md

 }
 ```

-For every assertion functions, it also provided `XXXNow` functions to stop the execution.
+For every assertion functions, it also provided `XXXNow` functions to stop the execution if the test is failed.

 ```go
 func TestExample(t *testing.T) {